EmotionlessDev/tyf/README.md

 ---

 *"So, tell your friends.
 Let them find this place, where minds meet, and ideas grow wild.
 Because in the end, isn’t that the dream?
-To learn, to share, to connect?"*
+To learn, to share, to connect? 💚"*